mangalvg/mangalvg/README.md

 ## 💬 Little more about me

-- 🧠 I enjoy thoughtful discussions about software design, developer growth, mental health and work-life balance
+- 🧠 I enjoy thoughtful discussions about software design, developer growth, mental health, work-life balance and life
 - 🏏 Love cricket, happiness for me is watching India win.
-I also enjoy badminton and table tennis.
+I also enjoy playing badminton and table tennis.
-- 🌏 I can name all the countries on the world map
+- 🌏 I can identify most, if not all, of the countries on a world map.
-- 📺 Waiting for a long time to see Luffy as the pirate king.
+- 📺 South Indian movies, The Office, One Piece - Waiting for a long time to see Luffy become the pirate king
-- 🎮 TESV - Skyrim is my second life.
+- 🎮 Favorite video games: Skyrim, Cuphead, Hollow Knight, Dave the Diver

 ## 💬 Let's connect
 - 🛠 Feel free to explore my repositories and ongoing experiments